 Complications occur, don’t beat yourself up for it.
 How you manage the scenario is extremely important though.
 Delegating with an upset client is troubling and can even be scary in some cases.
 We find ourselves wondering whether we’ll be able to retain the client or not.
-I’ve had my fair share of dealing with upset clients.
-I’ve learned a lot from these experiences.
+I’ve had my fair share of dealing with upset clients and have learned a lot from these experiences.
 Here’s how to handle an upset client that’s on the verge of leaving your business.

 Welcome to Franknez.com – the blog where you can digest content on personal finance, side hustle ideas, entrepreneurship, and trending investing topics.